GoogleCloudPlatform/opentelemetry-operations-go/exporter/collector/breaking-changes.md

 Cumulative points.
 The new exporter performs this conversion itself, which means summary metric descriptors will include label description for `percentile` labels.

+## Self Observability Metrics

+For each OTLP Summary metric point, the old exporter would add 1 to the `googlecloudmonitoring/point_count` self-observability counter.
+For a Summary point with N percentile values, the new exporter will add `N + 2` (one for each percentile timeseries, one for count, and one for sum) to the counter.